jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

        [ 0.07363663]])]
 ```

 In the first part of the tutorial, we finish a FC network solving a simple problem.
 It allows us to play with it, and learns better insight.
 Almost the same code and techniques applies to real life problems.
 Nevertheless, training a deep network is not simple.
-In the second part of the tutorial, we cover the critical DL issues and its resolutions.
+In the second part of the tutorial, we covers those critical DL issues and find the corresponding resolutions.
 We will also put things together with 2 visual recognition problems.

 [Part 2 of the deep learning can be found here.](https://jhui.github.io/2017/03/17/Deep-learning-tutorial-2/)